Ely and Littleport riots of 1816: Littleport

 Littleport is a large village in Cambridgeshire with a population in 1811 of 1,847.
 It is just under 11 mi south-south-west of Downham Market and just over 4 mi north-north-east of Ely.

 On 22 May 1816, a group of 56 residents met at The Globe Inn in Littleport to discuss the lack of work and rising grain costs.
 Fuelled by alcohol, the residents directed their anger at local farmer Henry Martin.
 He had been overseer of the poor in 1814 and was not well liked by the parishioners.
 One man went to get a horn from Burgess, the lighterman, and started blowing it outside The Globe Inn, gathering hundreds of villagers to join the first group, and the riot commenced.

 The rioters began at Mingey's shop, where stones were thrown through the windows, and then they invaded Mr Clarke's property and threw his belongings into the street.
 Next, at Josiah Dewey's place, the Reverend John Vachell and his wife arrived to try to calm the rioters.
 Vachell had been vicar of St George's since 1795 and was also a magistrate; he was an unpopular man, as he dealt harshly with even minor offences.
 He read or tried to read the Riot Act without effect, as the crowd "told him to go home."

 The rioters next visited the premises of disabled 90-year-old Mr Sindall, throwing his furniture into the street; his housekeeper, Mrs Hutt, was intimidated by a rioter wielding a butcher's cleaver.
 After stopping at the place of Mr Little, "a nice old gentleman," who gave the mob £2 (£), they continued to Robert Speechly's and demolished his furniture.
 Next they broke into the house of Rebecca Waddelow looking for Harry Martin, her grandson.
 He had seen them coming and escaped out the back.
 Rebecca Cutlack was visiting at the time, and they robbed her and removed property worth between £100 and £200 (£–£).

-At about 11 pm, the rioters arrived at the house of the Reverend John Vachell, who, after threatening to shoot anyone who entered his house, was disarmed when three men rushed him.
+At about 11 pm, the rioters arrived at the house of the Reverend Vachell, who, after threatening to shoot anyone who entered his house, was disarmed when three men rushed him.
 He fled on foot with his wife and two daughters towards Ely.
 After Vachell had left, the rioters destroyed his goods and chattels and stole some of his silverware.
 Vachell was later to sue the Hundred of Ely for the damages under the Riot Act.
 He received over £708 (£), an award which was challenged in the press, as many people complained about the size of the resulting district levies used to pay for it.
 The rioters then stopped a post-chaise returning with Hugh Robert Evans senior and Henry Martin from a turnpike trust meeting in Downham.
 They robbed Evans of 14 shillings (£) before allowing them both to proceed.
 On reaching Ely, Evans alerted the magistrates who sent a carriage for Reverend Vachell, which collected him and his family walking towards Ely.